independo-gmbh/leaflet-independo-maps/README.md

 To use this plugin, you need:

-- A working installation of [LeafletJS](http://leafletjs.com/).
+- A working installation of [LeafletJS](http://leafletjs.com/) (version 1.9.4 or higher recommended).
-- A method to include the plugin (via npm or CDN).
+- An API key for external services (optional, depending on your configuration).

 ### Installation

 #### **Via npm**

+You can install the plugin via npm:

 ```bash
 npm install @independo/leaflet-independo-maps